COUNTIFS Function in Excel with Multiple Criteria from Different Sheet

 • Firstly, B5:B15 is the 1st criteria range.
 This means the cell values of the B column within the worksheet are named Wild.

 • Secondly, “*” (Asterisk) is the particular criteria.
 Which denotes any cell with a text value.
-So, the COUNTIFS function will search for those cells which contain text as cell value.
+So, the COUNTIFS function will search for those cells that contain text as cell values.

 • Thirdly, ‘Missing Info’!B5:B15 denotes the 2nd criteria range.
 This means the cell values of the B column within the worksheet are named Missing Info.